biggestcookie/Borderlands-Sensitivity-Changer/README.md

 2 - Recalculate current sensitivity
 Enter - Quit application

-Type # and press enter:
+Type # and press enter: 1

+Enter your new desired sensitivity (1-255): 2

+Done!
+Restart the game, check the mouse settings, and enjoy your newly configured sensitivity.
 ```

 ## Development